ididit99/useTRMNL-Home-Assistant/README.md

-# Home Assistant Integration with TRMNL Plugin
+# Home Assistant Integration with TRMNL Plugin (unfinished incomplete)

 This guide will walk you through setting up Home Assistant to send sensor data to a TRMNL plugin.
 It includes installation, configuration, and troubleshooting steps for common issues.